 Plein-air is a term derived from the French phrase en plein air, which literally means "in the open air."
 It's a familiar concept today, but in the late 1800s when the Impressionists ventured out of their studios into nature to capture different lighting at various times of day, it was revolutionary.

 What and Where Do I Paint Plein-Air?

 Your subject matter is entirely up to you, but remember that you don't have to paint everything you see; be selective, and think about the essence of the scene.
 That said, focus on what you see, not what you can imagine or intellectualize about the subject (otherwise you may as well be back in your studio).

 Consider scouting out locations in advance to decide what you're going to paint, what time of day, and where you would set up.
 This way when you head out to paint you can spend the whole day painting and take along the best selection of colors for that particular scene and lighting conditions.
 Look around, 360 degrees, so you don't miss the possibilities "behind" you.

-Don't think that your location needs to be somewhere far away or exotic.
+Don't think that your location needs to be somewhere far away or glamorous.
 You can go to a local park, to a friend's lovely flower garden, or to a table in a coffee shop.
-The ideal spot to set up will be in the shade, out of the wind, but this often isn't possible.
+The ideal spot to set up will be in the shade and out of the wind, but this often isn't possible.
 If you use an umbrella for shade, be sure that it doesn't cast any color on your canvas.